 A PT bachelor's degree program can be completed in four years.
 Students who are on a quarter system typically have to earn about 180 credits, while those attending a school on the semester system must earn somewhere around 160 credits.
 To begin a bachelor's degree program in physical therapy, students must earn a high school diploma or associate degree.

-Bachelor’s programs in physical therapy are often titled “pre-physical therapy” programs, because they are designed to prepare students for graduate programs in physical therapy.
-Therefore, general science classes are important, including anatomy, chemistry, biology, physiology, and kinesiology.
-By the time they graduate, PT majors will understand the way human bones, muscles, joints, and general human body works.
+Online bachelor's degrees in physical therapy have a strong emphasis on science including anatomy, chemistry, biology, physiology, and kinesiology.
+By the time they graduate, PT majors will understand the way human bones, muscles and joints work together in the human body.
 Some programs include general medical courses, including those in ethics, the healthcare system, and healthcare law.
 Pharmacology and neuroscience are also important for physical therapy students.
 General education classes in the arts and humanities can also be expected in any undergraduate program.

 Many of the chemistry, biology, physics, and physiology classes require students to complete lab components.
-Online students will need to come to campus in order to do these hands-on assignments.
-Pre-physical therapy degree programs also require students to complete an internship in a PT setting during their degree program.
-This internship helps students determine if the graduate program in physical therapy is really right for them; it’s also a prerequisite for entrance to many master’s programs.
+Online students may need to come to campus in order to do these hands-on assignments.
+Pre-physical therapy degree programs may also require students to complete an internship in a PT setting during their degree programs.
+This internship helps students determine if the graduate program in physical therapy is really right for them; it’s also a prerequisite for entrance to many doctoral programs.
 The PT internships in these degree programs usually require at least 500 hours of work in the physical therapy setting.
-Successful pre-physical therapy graduates can apply to either two-year PT master’s programs or three- to four-year doctoral programs.
+Successful pre-physical therapy graduates may go on to apply to doctoral programs.

 The shortest path to becoming a physical therapist takes six or seven years.
 The first step is to complete a four-year bachelor's degree.
 The next step is to complete one of three graduate programs: Master of Physical Therapy (MPT), Master of Science in Physical Therapy (MSPT), or Doctor of Physical Therapy (DPT).
 The master's programs require two to three years of coursework, and the doctorate requires three to four years.
 There are fewer master's programs in the United States than doctorate programs.

 PT master's programs accept applicants with a variety of undergraduate majors.
-In the great majority of schools there isn't an official “pre-physical therapy” degree; however, PT programs do require some specific undergraduate classes that are important for graduate training.
+Most schools do not offer an official “pre-physical therapy” degree; however, PT programs do require some specific undergraduate classes that are important for graduate training.
 Examples of possible prerequisites include human anatomy, statistics, English composition, biology, physiology, and exercise science.
 Most programs also require GRE scores, physical therapy volunteer work, and a high undergraduate GPA in order to apply.

 During the first year of the master's program, students take classes in pertinent science areas such as anatomy, physiology, and human biology.
 They also take courses in basic clinical procedures, such as patient interaction and interviewing.
 A course such as human disease and the musculoskeletal system teaches students about the different causes of movement problems and how each part of the body can affect movement.
 The second year of the program focuses more on specific care techniques for various types of injuries and illnesses, such as developmental and cardiopulmonary rehabilitation.
 Cardiopulmonary PT courses include techniques for treating patients with movement issues related to heart attacks, bypass surgery, or side effects of cystic fibrosis.
 Neurological physical therapy classes cover ways that physical therapy can assist in relieving vision, movement, and balance issues that arise after strokes or traumatic brain injury.